 This simple study method helps you process what you read and dissect passages of Scripture.
 It also encourages you to search for key pieces of information and summarize what you read.
 This effective format will be perfect for Bible study beginners and pros, too!

-The Cornell note taking method is practical way to read through a complete book of the Bible and connect deeper to the events of your selected book.
+The Cornell note taking method is a practical way to read through a complete book of the Bible and connect deeper to the events of your selected book.
 On the top section of your form, write the passage that you will be reading.
 As you can see from my paper below, I’ll be studying 1 Peter Chapter 1.

 If you enjoy topical Bible studies, this format will also work well for that type of reading, too.
 When doing a topical study, write the topic you plan to research on the top line of the form.